somasis/beginning/README.md

 - bash
 - C compiler (for the executables in libexec/)
 - coreutils (busybox is more than enough)
+- bash-completion (if usage of `rc`'s completion script is desired)
 - (optional but highly recommended) [beginning-scripts]

 ## Installation